effectfully-ou/sketches/has-lens-done-right/README.md

     lensAt _ f (User email name) = User email <$> f name
 ```

-But the major problem of this representation is that it breaks type inference.
+But the major problem of this representation is that it breaks type inference (but see the **EDIT** in the beginning of the file).
 Consider this example:

 ```haskell
 test = User "john@gmail.com" "John" & lens @"name" %~ _